autobrr/autobrr.com/docs/configuration/download-clients/dedi.md

 ### Remote {#sabnzbd-remote}

-For a remote client, meaning autobrr and qBittorrent are **not on the same server** then things might be a bit different.
+For a remote client, meaning autobrr and SABnzbd are **not on the same server** then things might be a bit different.

 - Host: `https://myserver.brr/sabnzbd`
 - TLS: enabled